 ECO is a middle school learning opportunity offered by the Marcus Whitman Central School District for sixth-grade students.
-ECO offers an experiential, academic curriculum with an environmental focus.
+ECO offers an experiential curriculum with an environmental focus.
 An experiential curriculum means that students are often involved in projects and activities that help them to explore and study various concepts across the curriculum.
 Often the term “hands-on” learning is used to describe experiential learning.
 Environmental focus means that an emphasis is also placed on students learning in relationship to the natural world around them.

 Why does ECO exist?

-ECO exists to offer an alternate curriculum choice for students and their parents.
+ECO exists to offer an alternate curricular choice for students and their parents.
 ECO teachers believe having a choice in a student’s school experience helps to create a stronger engagement for learning participation through personal responsibility and commitment by the student and family.
 ECO teachers also have chosen to meet additional expectations and responsibilities in performing their roles as teachers in this unique educational setting.
 ECO emphasizes a spirit of choice, commitment, and community around the learning curriculum.

 Where is ECO?

 ECO is located in the Marcus Whitman Middle School in Rushville, N.Y.
 ECO learning activities also take place in “the field” at various locations across the local region.
 These activities may include hiking, kayaking, fishing, camping, cross-country skiing, water testing, sketching, writing, greenhouse growing, gardening, maple sugaring, environmental studies, cultural studies, and community service projects.
 ECO’s ability to use the local environment for field-based learning allows it to create a learning community with a unique learning culture.

 ECO has been serving district students for twenty-five years; since before the current students were born!
 More than 734 students have attended ECO throughout its history.

 Who attends ECO?